 The rebellious teenager Ricky Baker (a very, very winning Julian Dennison) is given one last chance to mend his errant ways when he’s housed far away from the big city at the farm run by Bella (a lovely cameo from Rima Te Waita) and her husband Hec.
 Played by the fabulous Sam Neill, Hec is a man for whom the term ‘gruff’ might have been invented and needless to say, he doesn’t take much of an interest in Ricky on his arrival.

 Of course, it can’t all be plain sailing.
-Soon circumstances throw Ricky and Hec together and a journey off into the bush sees a delightful if somewhat antagonistic relationship between them begin to form.
-Constantly bickering as to their lot, the pair then find themselves on the run when rumours start that Hec may have kidnapped Ricky.
-Nothing could be further from the truth – in fact it’s possibly the other way round – but the authorities don’t see it that way as the unlikely duo are pursued by Paula and half the state police force.
+Soon circumstances throw Ricky and Hec together and a journey off into the bush sees a delightful if a somewhat antagonistic relationship between them begins to form.
+Constantly bickering as to their lot, the pair then finds themselves on the run when rumours start that Hec may have kidnapped Ricky.
+Nothing could be further from the truth – in fact, it’s possibly the other way round – but the authorities don’t see it that way as the unlikely duo is pursued by Paula and half the state police force.

 At one point, Ricky comes across a wanted poster for the pair and in reading it, delivers probably the best line of the year in a movie: “‘Faulkner is cauc-asian’ – well, they got that wrong because you’re obviously white.”

 Waititi presents all this as a kind of delightfully ramshackle fable.
 The redeemed Ricky and Hec chased by the nasty corporate bods, with you wishing with all your might that good will prevail.
 There’s tons of humour along the way, from the cautious attempts at a friendship between Ricky and Hec to the out-and-out hilarity of New Zealand comedian Rhys Darby as the appropriately named Psycho Sam, whom the pair meet at one point.